kasparsiricenko/1-bit-game/README.md

 ## Start development build

-To start game locally you need:
+To start the game locally, you need the following:

 Register on https://github.com/

-Install LTS version of Node.js program on https://nodejs.org
+Install LTS version of the Node.js program on https://nodejs.org

 Install Git program https://git-scm.com/

-Run Git Bash program
+Run the Git Bash program.

-Create folder using command
+Create a folder using the command

 `mkdir repos`

-Go to folder using command
+Go to a folder using the command

 `cd repos`

 Clone the project to your computer

 `git clone https://github.com/kasparsiricenko/1-bit-game.git`

+Go to the project

+`cd 1-bit-game`

 Install Yarn package manager